segmentstream-com/segmentstream-com.github.io/_docs/events/viewed-product-listing.md

 title: "Viewed Product Listing"
 order: 2
 ---
-The `Viewed Product Detail` event must be pushed to the `digitalData.events` array when a page containing a listing of products other than the search results page is loaded.
+The `Viewed Product Listing` event must be pushed to the `digitalData.events` array when a page containing a listing of products other than the search results page is loaded.

 #### From the site code / when using AJAX
 ```javascript